rns/MarpaX-Parse-Take-I/README.md

 MarpaX-Parse, MarpaX::Tools-to-be
 =================================

-Parts of this module will be refactored out into individual modules and probably distros, if enough interest is generated.
+Parts of this module will be refactored out into individual modules and probably distros as MarpaX::Tools::*, if enough interest is seen.

 What It Is
 ----------